-In Act 5, Scene 1, of Shakespear’s The Tempest, King Alonso asks his jester, Trinculo, “How camest thou in this pickle?”
+In Act 5, Scene 1, of Shakespeare’s The Tempest, King Alonso asks his jester, Trinculo, “How camest thou in this pickle?”
 And the drunk Trinculo – who has indeed gotten into trouble – responds “I have been in such a pickle since I saw you last …”

 Well, I’m not in that sort of pickle.
 I made Watermelon Rind Pickles.
-Let me tell you, that was quite the journey.

 Four great things about watermelons: